iandbanks/star-wars-day-slack-bot/readme.md

    * Example: `./logs/delete-1651641282.log`

 ## Gotchas & Known Issues
 1. The first scheduled post runs at the desired time + the offset.
 Meaning if you want to have the schedule start at 9:00 am and your offset is 30 minutes, you need to have your start time at 8:30 am.
+Why didn't I just fix this?
+Well...because I'm busy and only had a couple hours to build this thing.
 2. All times are in Central Time (America/Chicago).